Caution: This chart assumes that the issuer has either

 Contact us to evaluate the availability of the Section 4(a)(1) exemption in your situation.

-Are you having a serious financial emergency, such as the impending foreclosure of your home, possible repossession of your vehicle, inability to pay your child’s college tuition or a threat of collection steps to collect large medical or tax bills that you owe?
-If the only asset available to you to resolve this emergency is your restricted stock, you may be able to sell your shares in the public markets even if you paid for the shares less than six months ago.
+If you have a serious financial emergency, such as the impending foreclosure of your home, possible repossession of your vehicle, inability to pay your child’s college tuition or a threat of collection steps to collect large medical or tax bills that you owe, you may be able to sell your shares prior to meeting the holding period set forth in Rule 144 and adopted by the courts for the Section 4(a)(1) exemption.
+If the only asset with sufficient liquidity that is available to you to resolve this emergency is your restricted stock, you may be able to sell your shares in the public markets even if you paid for the shares less than the typically applicable holding period.
+You must establish the existence of a true emergency situation and the lack of any source of funds other than your restricted stock.
 You can only sell enough shares to cover the debt, your attorneys’ fees for the opinion letter and other costs associated with the sale of the securities (brokerage fees, stock transfer agent fees, cost of overnight delivery of stock certificates and stock powers, etc.).
+Any shares remaining after selling enough shares to resolve the emergency must be returned to the stock transfer agent which will place a Rule 144 legend on the shares until the usual process if followed for legend removal after the holding period has been satisfied.

-Contact us if you would like to evaluate the availability of the Section 4(a)(1) exemption.
+Contact us if you would like to evaluate the possibility of using this exception to sell your shares to resolve a financial emergency.

 10. What are the steps in the process for selling my restricted shares?